HOrdover/craftlit-cranford/CURRENT-Book/MOBY/List of most-dramatic-saddest chapters.md

-Fantastic—I’m so glad that hit the mark!
-Here are the next two lists for you: first the most dramatic chapters, and then the saddest in Moby-Dick.
+Here's a list of the most dramatic chapters, and then the saddest in Moby-Dick.
 Each bullet gives you a taste of what makes it emotionally or narratively intense.

-Most Dramatic Chapters in Moby-Dick
+### Most Dramatic Chapters in Moby-Dick

 • Chapter 28: “Ahab”